Dark energy constraints in light of theoretical priors: Parametrising Dark Energy

 For any parametrisation of the time dependence, a substantial restriction on the present day values $\alpha_{B,0}, \alpha_{M,0}$ comes from the requirement that the squared sound speed of the scalar field must be positive for the controlled growth of perturbations.
 This is known as the gradient stability requirement.
 The expression for the sound speed is

 where we have suppressed scale factor arguments on the RHS for clarity, $D \equiv \alpha_K + \frac{3}{2}\alpha_B^2$, and $\hat{\alpha} \equiv \frac{1}{2}\alpha_B(1+\alpha_T) + \alpha_M - \alpha_T$.
 Since we have fixed $\alpha_K$ to be positive (see \cref{foot_alphaK}) and $D$ is always positive to avoid the ghost instability, the sign of $c_s^2$ is determined by an interplay between the $\{\alpha_i(a), w(a)\}$ except $\alpha_K(a)$.
-Note that the gradient stability requirement can in principle be violated for short periods at early times (potentially as an artefact of the parametrisations chosen) without significantly affecting observables -- this does not substantially alter the allowed parameter space of $\BMz$ for most of the parametrisations that we consider and we therefore simply present bounds where the gradient stability criterion is strictly enforced.
-The single exception is the gravitational wave prior motivated case \cref{GWprior_omegaDE} \cite{Noller:2018wyv,Noller:2020afd}, which we discuss in \cref{sec-GWpriors} in detail.
+Note that the gradient stability requirement can in principle be violated for short periods at early times (potentially as an artefact of the parametrisations chosen) without significantly affecting observables -- this does not substantially alter the allowed parameter space of $\BMz$ for most of the parametrisations that we consider \togglered{(as checked by \cite{Noller:2018wyv})} and we therefore simply present bounds where the gradient stability criterion is strictly enforced.
+The single exception is the gravitational wave prior motivated case \cref{GWprior_omegaDE}, which we discuss in \cref{sec-GWpriors}. \togglered{For this model, mild gradient instabilities at early times are an artefact of the $\propto \Omega_{DE}$ time dependence, and imposing a strict gradient stability requirement falsely excludes a significant amount of viable parameter space.
+This can be dealt with by adding a small term to the kineticity in order to satisfy gradient stability without affecting any observables, an approach discussed in more detail in \cite{Noller:2020afd}.}

 While \cref{eqn:baseline_alphas} represents a theoretically motivated set of basis functions (controlling the dynamics of linear perturbations), their time dependence is phenomenologically parametrised.
 In \cref{sec-shiftsym} we will discuss in more detail what effect adding a theoretically motivated time dependence has on the resulting constraints.